cmackdev/a-technical-guide-to-building-a-data-platform-for-secure-health-data-use/README.md

 This repository contains the code and CloudFormation template to deploy the solution described in the <BLOG_LINK> blog post.
 The post  walks you through the technical implementation details for building such data platforms using AWS services.
 Whether you are a healthcare organization, technology provider, or systems integrator, this post aims to equip you with the technical knowledge to build a secure data platform for secondary usage of health data in alignment with the [EHDS regulation](https://www.consilium.europa.eu/en/press/press-releases/2025/01/21/european-health-data-space-council-adopts-new-regulation-improving-cross-border-access-to-eu-health-data/).
 At the core of this implementation is Amazon DataZone, an out-of-the-box data management service that offers a broad set of fine-grained access controls and data governance configurations.
 This ensures secure data sharing and collaboration across teams and departments.

 ## Solution Architecture
 In this blog post, we provide two scenarios of how to implement this architecture:

 ![Solution Architecture](./screenshots/Architecture.png)

+> **_NOTE:_** The architecture and technical implementation serve for demonstration purposes.

 ### Single account deployment (Scenario 1)
 This represents the primary governance account setup where an Amazon DataZone domain serves as the foundation for centralized data management.
 This scenario is better for development and testing of the Amazon DataZone capabilities.
 It creates a comprehensive data management infrastructure.